 As with all CrossFit workouts, take all the breaks you need, just remember that they count towards your total time.
-CrossFit became a very popular workout a few years ago, when boxing gyms began to appear not only across the country, but all over the world.
+CrossFit became a very popular workout a few years ago when boxing gyms began to appear not only across the country but all over the world.
 A study found that 20 percent of CrossFit participants surveyed were injured while doing CrossFit-backed workouts.